patrickowor/MyWallet/README.md

 ## Assumptions Made

+- mongodb and Nodejs version 22 must be already installed
 - Users are uniquely identified by email and phone number.
 - JWT tokens are encrypted using AES before being sent to clients.
 - Wallet creation and OTP validation are mocked unless live OnePipe credentials are provided.